 against the other, and while satisfying some individual egos, it

-the performance scorecard is a performance measurement system that
+the Cascading Scorecard is a performance measurement and

 both internal and external benchmarking and employs a relevant